 The Ginarte law firm has successfully represented workers who have been severely injured by electrical currents.
 We work with a team of construction site experts, electrical engineers, and site investigators to discover the cause of the worker’s injury.
 We also work with many doctors, surgeons, physical therapists, and hospitals to provide proper medical recovery for the injured worker.

 Contact us today for a free case evaluation.
 Call 1-888-GINARTE (1-888-446-2783), or use our online form, to get in touch with our electrical injury lawyers.
-Ginarte Gallardo Gonzalez Winograd L.L.P., also has seven convenient locations throughout the NY and NJ metro area: Newark, New York City, Queens, Union City, Elizabeth, Clifton and Perth Amboy.
+Ginarte Gallardo Gonzalez Winograd L.L.P., also has eight convenient locations throughout the NY and NJ metro area: Manhattan, Queens Newark, Union City, Elizabeth, Clifton, Perth Amboy and New Brunswick.

 About Electricity Accidents At NY & NJ Construction Sites